Dive into Clubs @ Cal

 Sometimes you won’t even have to search, and you’ll stumble upon something new or interesting completely by accident — so keep your eyes peeled!

 One organization I discovered accidentally rather than by actively seeking it out was the Southeast Asian Student Coalition Summer Institute (SASC).
-Someone on one of the UC Berkeley Facebook groups had shared an application for coordinator positions for SASC’s Summer Institute.
+I found out about an application for coordinator positions through a post about SASC’s Summer Institute on the club’s Instagram page.
+A lot of clubs share important information on events and applications on their respective social media pages, so make sure to follow them to keep in touch.
 Despite my lack of experience, I figured it couldn’t hurt to apply and try to get involved, especially in something that centers community so much.
 The Summer Institute specifically works with Southeast Asian high school students, giving me a way to both build community on campus and make connections outside of it.

 There’s so much going on here at Berkeley that you’ll always find your place amongst the hundreds of clubs and organizations waiting for you.
 You can delve deeper into something you already love or experiment with something new.
 What are the different student spaces and communities you’ve settled into, and how did you come across them?